3r1d/test/20181104_report_galaxy_cwl_is.md

 (this is strange as dynamic tools are created on-the-fly when importing the workflow.
 This need further investigation.)
 * Find alternative to replacing relative-path with absolute-path in CWL workflow files (CWL-pack ?)
 * Find alternative to adding Directory type support using tar file (as it prevents tar files from being used for another purpose in Galaxy)
+* At Galaxy startup, tools are loaded twice in order to populate '_tools_by_hash' variable.
+* After the workflow run, the browser sends requests to Galaxy server without interruption (every second).
+* Workflow import take a long time (maybe caused by the creation of each dynamic tools on-the-fly).
+Maybe a progress bar is needed to inform the user that the import process is running.
+* Find alternative to assuming CWL workflow if exception occurs during json deserialization (when user click on 'import').
+This is problematic as Galaxy native workflow may use yaml too in the future.

 ## DEMO server